pburkholder/decksets/2018-04-cf-summit/text.md

 1. FedRAMP JAB P-ATO

 ^First, we're FedRAMP JAB authorized for workloads up to FISMA moderate.

-If you're the CIO of the Agency of Silly Walks, and want to use cloud.gov, you and CISO can obtain from FedRAMP our entire System Security Plan, compliance finding, and outstanding items.
+^At an agency, you can obtain from FedRAMP our entire System Security Plan and compliance findings.
 You don't have to do you own technical audit, that's been done.
-You have the docs you need to determine whether our security posture fits your needs, and how you want to inherit those controls.
-We've leveraged FedRAMP ourselves by building the platform atop AWS GovCloud, and inheriting their controls in our own SSP.
+From those docs, you determine whether our security posture fits your needs, and how you want to inherit those controls.

 ---